-Informatives:
+Informative:

-1 The Local Planning Authority has acted positively and proactively in determining this application by assessing this proposal against planning policy and other mater considerations.
-It has subsequently determined to grant planning permission in accordance with the presumption in favour of sustainable development, as set out within the National Planning Policy Framework
+The Local Planning Authority has acted positively and proactively in determining this 1 application by assessing the proposal against planning policy and any other material considerations, including any representations that have been received.
+It has subsequently determined to grant planning permission in accordance with the presumption in favour of sustainable development, as set out within the National Planning Policy Framework.